sonnguyen478/MLiFC_invoice_classifier/README.md

 Total             : 16 chars
 ```
 All these are oversized to fit extraneous characters surrounding the string to extract.
 The idea is that the stacker algo sees some usable info in those.
 UUID is not a learnable input, so it is not oversized.
 It is up to the extractor models to "decide" wether to include extra chars or not.

+## TOC notebooks
+* Baseline Ortec: Jannes' original
+* Jannes_Baseline_Ortec: ditto, with improvements
+* RegExDragon: Enea's model, uses regular expressions to extract fields (IBAN only really)

+* invoices_generate_todisk: generates invoices/taregts/truths and saves them to disk
+* invoices_from_disk_sample_code: shows how to use the generated invoices in your extractor notebooks

+* IBAN_generation: generates IBANs and has multiplle ways to introduce noise into them, for training purposes